oschweitzer/learning-resources/angular_lesson.md

 #### ViewChild

 In order to access local references from your TypeScript component code, you can use the `@ViewChild` decorator.
-This decorator must be applide on a property and can take the local reference name as an argument.
+This decorator must be applied on a property and can take the local reference name as an argument.

 ```html
 <div>